gilpasternak35/Books/readme.md

 ### A Brave New World - Aldous Huxley

-A brilliantly written story that really helped increase my self-awareness as a member of society.
+A brilliantly written story that really helped increase my self-awareness.
 A powerful testament to the idea that culture is defined by leaders, and very frequently so is paradigm.

+### The Gulag Archipelago - Aleksandr Solzhenitsyn

+Fascinating tale of human courage, suffering, and tyranny.
+Worth reading merely on the basis of the shock value of the grossly inhuman conditions of the Russian Gulags.

 ### Outliers- Malcolm Gladwell